sarkar-rohan/ObjectsWithStateChange/README.md

 For each object, two sets of images are collected:
 - StateChange dataset: Images of each object in diverse states are captured from multiple arbitrary viewpoints.
-Also, there are variations in pose, lighting conditions, and background.
+Also, there are other transformations such as variations in pose, lighting conditions, and background.
 - Probe dataset: Images of each object placed in an unseen state are captured from arbitrary viewpoints.

 ![Screenshot 2024-07-18 at 12 47 37 PM](https://github.com/user-attachments/assets/40df2f97-67af-4e4e-b34c-74a6675ce990)